sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 These are just some of the key features of JavaScript.
 There are many more, including classes, generators, and iterators, that make it a popular and powerful language for building modern web applications.

-### Question 17.Is javascript a statically typed or a dynamically type language?
+### Question 17.
+Is Javascript a statically typed or a dynamically typed language?

 JavaScript is a dynamically typed language.

-### Question 18.What is Single Threaded?
+### Question 18.
+What is Single Threaded?

 Single threaded refers to a programming model or environment in which only one set of instructions can be executed at a time.
 This means that the program can only execute one task or operation at a time, and must complete it before moving on to the next one.
 Single-threaded programs are generally simpler and easier to reason about than multi-threaded programs, but they may not take full advantage of modern hardware with multiple cores and processors.

-### Question 19.What is Non-Blocking Event Loop?
+### Question 19.
+What is Non-Blocking Event Loop?

 A non-blocking event loop is a programming pattern used in software applications to handle multiple requests and events simultaneously without blocking the application's main thread.
 It works by continuously checking for new events and executing their associated callbacks in a loop, allowing the application to remain responsive to other events and requests while processing each event in an asynchronous manner.
 This approach is commonly used in web servers, network programming, and graphical user interfaces (GUIs).

-### Question 20.What is value and variable?
+### Question 20.
+What is value and variable?

 A value is a specific piece of data, such as a number or text string.
 A variable is a named storage location in a program that can hold a value, which can be changed during the execution of the program.
 In other words, a variable is used to represent a value that may vary throughout the program.